bingeli1212/nitrile-preview/doc/DOC-nitrile-phrases.md

 # The framebox-phrase

 The framebox-phrase is designed to display a rectangular box as part of a inline text to simulate a fill-in box that often accompanies a form.

 The box to be shown is to have a surrounding border.
 It should have a height that is the same as that of the surrounding text.

 The width of the box is configurable and is conveyed by the content of this phrase.
 It should be an integer expressing the total number of millimeters that is the width of this box.
 If the content is empty, the box will default to a width that is 10 millimeters.
+Following example inserts a frame box that has a length of 35 millimeters.

+    The framebox is &framebox{35}.